murilo9/influencers-verifier/README.md

 Limitations:

 - for now, the articles search only retrieves the frist 20 results.
-- in order to avoid 429 errors, I have to wait at least 4 seconds between every request.
+- in order to avoid status 429 errors, I have to wait at least 4 seconds between every request.
+- ChatGPT still doesn't extract health claims very well.